 - Precast walls: Infill walls that rely on a contiguous composite function between the column frame and beam, and cantilever walls that act as deep beams for attaching frames.

 - Precast staircases: Single precast unit that contains all landings and flights, separate precast landings and flights, or a number of flights and landings joined as one piece.

 Precast concrete structures, like other building designs, are achieved through concrete shop drawings, concrete panel shop drawings, and staircase shop drawings.

 Some of the salient features of concrete shop drawings are as follows:

 - Precision in dimensional details and finishes

-Precast detailing provides superior accuracy with respect to dimensions and finishes as compared to the site-cast concrete.
-This is because of the controlled environment present at plant where the concrete components are cast – allowing contractors to exercise stringent quality controls that are in coherence with regional and national production standards.
+Precast detailing provides superior accuracy with respect to dimensions and finishes as compared to site-cast concrete.
+This is because of the controlled environment at the plant where the concrete components are cast – allowing contractors to exercise quality controls that follow regional and national production standards.
 Furthermore, there is no grout loss leading to poorly fitting framework.

 Using fabrication shop drawing services is the right solution to the problem of quality control, especially when there is difficulty in executing a production process on site.

 Tasks such as formwork installation, reinforcements, and openings in staircases, lifts, and refuse chutes pose challenges, and lead to defects such as grout loss, inconsistent joints, and surface damage.
 With reinforced concrete drawings, staircase shop drawings, and concrete panel shop drawings, such defects can be reduced to a great extent.